DHTMLX/docs-suite/docs/tree/api/tree_dropbehaviour_config.md

 # dropBehaviour

-@short: defines the behaviour of a dragged item
+@short: Optional.
+Defines the behaviour of a dragged item

 @signature: {'dropBehaviour?: "child" | "sibling" | "complex";'}